code-chimp/bdd-react-app/docs/live-demo.md

    ?
 Then card "filler task" should be removed from the todo list
        Undefined.
 Implement with the following snippet:

-         Then('card {string} should be removed from the todo list', function (string) {
+         Then('card {string} should be removed from the todo list', async function (string) {
            // Write code here that turns the phrase above into concrete actions return 'pending';
          });

-   - And card "do not touch" should be displayed in the todo list # tests/assurance/step-definitions/todo-manager.context.cts:45
+   - And card "do not touch" should be displayed in the todo list # tests/assurance/step-definitions/todo-manager.steps.cts:45
-   - And card "complete me" should be displayed in the todo list # tests/assurance/step-definitions/todo-manager.context.cts:45
-   √ After # tests/cucumber.conf.cts:26
+   - And card "complete me" should be displayed in the todo list # tests/assurance/step-definitions/todo-manager.steps.cts:45 √ After # tests/cucumber.hooks.cts:26

 1 scenario (1 undefined)
 6 steps (2 undefined, 2 skipped, 2 passed)